estherkyx/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to unlink a student from a class by specifying the student name and class index (or identifier).
+1. User requests to unlink a student from a class by specifying the student name and class timeslot (day and time).
 2. TutorFlow validates the link exists.
 3. TutorFlow removes the link.
 4. TutorFlow shows a success message confirming the unlink.